Natural Language and Voice Queries: The Future of Search

 Search engines will be focusing more on interpreting spoken queries and deciphering natural or conversational input.

-What does this mean, however, for marketers?
+What does this mean, however, for marketers and those who provide SEO Services?

 The bottom line for marketers is that keyword research, selection, and placement must be reevaluated to determine if existing strategies are effective enough to maintain a strong position in search results and continue to attract and retain a desired audience.